voltace/browser-cookies/README.md

 cookies.set('count', parseInt(visits) + 1);
 ```

-JSON may be saved by converting the object into a string:
+JSON may be saved by converting the JSON object into a string:
 ```javascript
 var cookies = require('browser-cookies');